 Thus, the user's journey map gives you:

 — understanding users’ needs through visualization and storytelling;

 — the team sees the pain points, obstacles tied to certain actions of the user;

 — helps to identify opportunities for improvement.

-In any case, the need for empathetic design only increases, and this approach allows us to understand how people behave, feel and solve problems.
-In the era of globalization and diversity, you can no longer stay away from the consumers of the product that you are creating for.
-Destroy borders and be open.
+In any case, the need for empathy in UX/UI design only increases, and this approach allows us to understand how people behave, feel, and solve problems.
+In the era of globalization and diversity, you can no longer stay away from the consumers of the product you are creating for them.
+Relying on UX human centered design, destroy borders and be open.

 Got a project in mind?
 We’d love to hear what matters to youContact us